sqlmapproject/sqlmap/Usage.md

     sqlmap is running, please wait..

-    heuristic (parsing) test showed that the back-end DBMS could be 'Microsoft SQL Server'.
+    heuristic (parsing) test showed that the back-end DBMS could be 'Microsoft SQL Serve r'.
 Do you want to skip test payloads specific for other DBMSes?
 [Y/n] Y do you want to include all tests for 'Microsoft SQL Server' extending provided level (1) and risk (1)?
+[Y/n] Y
-[Y/n] Y GET parameter 'id' is vulnerable.
-Do you want to keep testing the others (if any)? [y/N] N sqlmap identified the following injection points with a total of 25 HTTP(s) requests:
+    GET parameter 'id' is vulnerable.
+Do you want to keep testing the others (if any)? [ y/N] N
+    sqlmap identified the following injection points with a total of 25 HTTP(s) requests :
     ---
     Place: GET
     Parameter: id